alexromanescu/xfolder/docs/prd.md

   - Fingerprints roll up descendant file weights so parent folder metrics (bytes, file count) reflect the entire subtree.
   - If a parent folder meets the similarity threshold, suppress any descendant groups (identical or near-duplicate) whose members are wholly contained by that parent cluster.
   - Suppression applies across labels (e.g., identical children under near-duplicate parents).
+- Identical folders require both byte totals **and** file counts to match exactly; otherwise the pair is classified as near-duplicate.

 ---